 Recruiters & Job Boards

-One of the first things I did when I quit my 9-to-5 job, was to sign up with and get to know a few recruiters.
+One of the first things I did when I quit my 9-to-5 job (back in 2007), was to sign up with and get to know a few recruiters.
 I also set up searches on job boards (I mainly used Seek.com).
-These are both great methods for finding contract work as quickly as possible, which allows you to show what you can do, build up some credibility, and make new contacts.
+These are both great methods for finding contract work as quickly as possible, which allows you to show what you can do, build up some credibility, and make new contacts/build your network.

 Find Opportunities While You Work